 Like the electro that preceded it, house music was an electronic genre that began life stateside in the 1980’s.
 Originating from Chicago, early house music was heavily influenced by disco, electro, and electronic pop – but what characterised it as a genre of music in its own right was the repetitive 4/4 rhythms and minimal nature of the songs.

 Although Hip-House was the first attempt at combining house tempos with breakbeats, it proved to be a short lived fad that had completely fizzled out by early 1990.
-It wouldn’t be until UK producers began experimenting with drums that the potential for breakbeat based warehouse music was to be be properly explored.
+It wouldn’t be until UK producers began experimenting with drums that the potential for breakbeat based warehouse music was properly explored.